-Our gynecologists, Dr. Clayton Young and Dr. Ruth St. Victor, are highly trained in the latest gynecological procedures, including minimally invasive robotic surgery, endometrial ablations and hysterectomy alternatives.
-Both Dr. Ruth St. Victor and Dr. Clayton Young specialize in the overall health and needs of women.
+Our physicians, are highly trained in the latest gynecological procedures, including minimally invasive robotic surgery, endometrial ablations and hysterectomy alternatives.
+They specialize in the overall health and needs of women.

-Our obstetricians, Dr. Clayton Young and Dr. Ruth St. Victor, specialize in high-risk pregnancies and are committed to providing you with the topmost level of care for you and your baby.
-Dr. Clayton Young has delivered more than 2,500 babies in his career.
+Our obstetricians specialize in high-risk pregnancies and are committed to providing you with the topmost level of care for you and your baby.
+Our providers have delivered thousands of babies in their career.

-Our certified nurse midwives, Evelyn Simmons and Karen Brock, are qualified health professionals skilled in supporting women's health from annual exams to low risk pregnancy care.
+Our certified nurse midwives, are qualified health professionals skilled in supporting women's health from annual exams to low risk pregnancy care.
 They work with you in customizing a personalized birth plan within a hospital setting.
-Both Evelyn Simmons and Karen Brock deliver babies at The Women's Hospital at Conroe Regional Medical Center.
+All of our midwives deliver babies at HCA Houston Healthcare Conroe.

 They are committed to providing you with the best experience in a more comfortable and relaxed environment.
 Our physicians and specialists are always available for collaboration should complications arise.